-The advocacy futures discussion paper is available in Word, as a summary document and in Easy Read.
-A Braille version of the discussion paper summary is available on request.
+The Victorian disability advocacy futures plan 2018-2020 is available in Word, as a summary document, in audio and easy read.
+Braille versions of the summary document are available on request.

 Please contact the Office for Disability if you require the discussion paper in other formats by phone on 1300 880 043 or by email at email@example.com